-To someone who has never been before, describing Yorkshire in one sentence isn’t easy.
-There are a lot of layers to peel back.
+For someone who has never stepped foot in Yorkshire, describing it in one sentence isn’t easy.
+There are a lot of layers to peel back – some good, some bad, some beautiful, and some ugly.
+You can’t describe it in a neat, little sentence.

 First of all, it’s the largest county in the UK so that gives you an idea of its scope.
-Though to make things manageable it’s spilt up into South Yorkshire, North Yorkshire, East Yorkshire and, you guessed it, West Yorkshire – where I’m from originally.
+To make things manageable it’s spilt up into North, South, East and West Yorkshire – the latter being where I’m from originally.

 Northern stereotypes